AutoRegressive Moving Average (ARMA) models: A Comprehensive Guide

 Is ARMA a linear model?

 Yes, it is.
-In econometrics, a model is linear whenever the model is “linear in the parameters”.
+In econometrics, a model is linear whenever the model is “parameter-based linear”.
 What does it mean?
-It means that whenever you take the partial derivative of the model w.r.t.
-The parameters, then you will see that this derivative doesn’t have the parameters multiplied or divided.
+It means that whenever you take the partial derivative of the model w.r.t. the parameters, then you will see that this derivative doesn’t have the parameters multiplied or divided.

 So let’s present two models: